seek-oss/vocab/README.md

 ### Step 7: [Optional] Optimize for fast page loading

-Using the above method without optimizing what chunks webpack uses you may find the page needing to do an extra round trip to load languages on a page.
+Using the above method without optimizing which language chunks are included on the page may mean an extra round trip to load translations.

-This is where `getChunkName` can be used to retrieve the Webpack chunk used for a specific language.
+`getChunkName` returns the `{lang}-translations` chunk for a language.
+Include that chunk on the page as an evaluating script (not only `modulepreload`) so `getLoadedMessages` can succeed on the first client tick without calling `.load()`.
+This is the same sync contract for Webpack and Vite.

+#### Webpack

 For example, here is a server render function that would add the current language chunk to [Loadable component's ChunkExtractor](https://loadable-components.com/docs/api-loadable-server/#chunkextractor).